 Add yeast mixture, eggs, melted butter and honey into the flour.
 Mix until the dough becomes smooth, but slightly sticky.
 If the dough is too wet, slowly add the remaining ½ cup of flour.

-Place ball of dough in a clean bowl and cover with plastic wrap.
+Place ball of dough in a clean bowl and cover with plastic wrap or clean kitchen towel.
 Set aside until it doubles in size.
 This normally takes 1 ½ to 2 hours for me.

 Divide dough into 12 pieces and form each piece into a brioche by taking a smaller piece of dough, form it into a ball and place it on top of each bigger ball of dough.